 Design of Grillage Foundation

-For the design of grillage foundation, we have to calculate the loads and moments from the superstructure.
+For the design of grillage foundation, it is required to calculate the loads and moments from the superstructure.
 From this, we have to determine the required the base area for a suitable allowable ground bearing pressure of the condition.
 Dividing this area, we will find out the numbers and size of each grillage layer.
 Then, we have to design the layer so that it cantilevers from the edge of the layer above.
 It will determine the beam sizes required to resist the bending moments and shear forces.
 The grillage cannot be enclosed in concrete and the order, because then the composite action of the beam and concrete will be demoralized.
 The method of construction and loading should be compatible with the design necessities

 Installation of Grillage Foundation